adamfeuer/starcat-wifi-shield/README.md

 * [Arietta shield gerber files](https://github.com/adamfeuer/arietta-shield/blob/master/cam/arietta-shield-oshpark-files-2014-12-01-1848.zip?raw=true) - suitable for submitting to [OSH Park](https://oshpark.com/).

 If there's enough interest, I may decide to manufacture this board;
-if you'd like to sign up to be notified if that happens, [you can sign up here](http://starcat.io/arietta-shield/).
+if you'd like to be notified if that happens, [you can sign up here](http://starcat.io/arietta-shield/).

 Until then, you can make your own.
 Unfortunately, I can't provide support for it.
 Good luck!